The Gambling Act 2005 identifies which legal lotteries require a Gambling Commission licence or local authority registration.

 - work lotteries in which only people who work in the same place can participate

 - resident lotteries which only people who live in the same premises can enter

 - customer lotteries in which only customers of a particular business can take part

-Visit the Gambling Commission website or contact the council at the details below.
+Visit the Gambling Commission or contact the council below.

 Small society lotteries that need to be registered with the local authority must pay a statutory fee of £40 and £20 for the annual renewal fee (cheque payable to Newport City Council) to be paid when the application is made.